David Hayter: Metal Gear Solid series

-Filmmaking
+Filmmaking and TV show

 In 2000, he wrote the screenplay for the movie version of X-Men, for which he was awarded the 2000 Saturn Award for Best Writing, and then went on to co-write the screenplay for its sequel X2 with writing team Michael Dougherty and Dan Harris.
 Shortly after his work on X-Men, Hayter was hired to write and direct a project based on the heroine Black Widow.
 However, due to the limited success of similar themed films featuring female vigilante protagonists at the time, Marvel withdrew their offer to Hayter stating, "We don't think it's time to do this movie".
 Hayter's daughter Natasha, born whilst he was writing the Black Widow script, is named after the titular character.

 Hayter also wrote an adaptation of the graphic novel Watchmen by Alan Moore and David Gibbons.
 Noted for being a harsh critic of translations of his works to film, Moore said of the script "David Hayter's screenplay was as close as I could imagine anyone getting to [a film version of] Watchmen.
 That said, I shan't be going to see it.
 My book is a comic book.
 Not a movie, not a novel.
 A comic book.
 It's been made in a certain way, and designed to be read a certain way."
 Hayter and writer Alex Tse shared credit on the finished screenplay.
 Tse drew "the best elements" from two of the project's previous drafts written by Hayter.
 The script did not keep the contemporary atmosphere that Hayter created, but instead returned to the original Cold War setting of the Watchmen comic.
 Warner Bros. was amenable to the 1980s setting, and the director also added a title montage sequence to introduce the audience to the events of alternate history United States in that time period.

-On September 7, 2012, it was announced that Hayter would pen the screen adaptation Caught Stealing, and would star Patrick Wilson and Alec Baldwin.
+On September 7, 2012, it was announced that Hayter would pen the screen adaptation of Caught Stealing, starring Patrick Wilson and Alec Baldwin.

 On September 13, 2012, Hayter began filming on his directorial debut, Wolves.
 On July 8, 2013, Hayter was hired by Lakeshore Entertainment to write the film The Sword, based on the Image Comics series.